-- Influences on going concern, such as future levels of funding for local government The future funding for local authorities has a high degree of uncertainty. as does the impact of the inflation increases experienced in 2023/24 The Council has set aside amounts in working balances and reserves which it believes are appropriate based on local circumstances including the overall budget size, risks, robustness of budgets, major initiatives being undertaken, budget assumptions, other earmarked reserves and provisions and the Council's track record in financial management.
-The Council's budget strategy for 2023/24 was approved in February 2023.
-The Council's budget strategy for 2024/25 was approved in February 2024. - Whether other entities with which the Council has a relationship are subsidiaries, associates or jointly controlled entities The list of corporate partnerships was reviewed and updated and each was then analysed to determine the nature of the relationship and therefore the proper accounting treatment.
+- Influences on going concern, such as future levels of funding for local government The future funding for local authorities has a high degree of uncertainty. as does the impact of the inflation increases experienced in 2024/25 The Council has set aside amounts in working balances and reserves which it believes are appropriate based on local circumstances including the overall budget size, risks, robustness of budgets, major initiatives being undertaken, budget assumptions, other earmarked reserves and provisions and the Council's track record in financial management.
+The Council's budget strategy for 2025/26 was approved in February 2025. - Whether other entities with which the Council has a relationship are subsidiaries, associates or jointly controlled entities The list of corporate partnerships was reviewed and updated and each was then analysed to determine the nature of the relationship and therefore the proper accounting treatment.
 Of all the partnerships, there were nine, Ipswich Buses Limited, Ipswich Borough Assets Limited, Ipswich Borough Assets Developments Limited, Handford Homes Limited, Handford Lettings Limited, IPSERV Limited, IPSERV Direct Services Limited, IPSERV Employers Limited and Stage Event Security Limited, all subsidiaries that requires consolidation in the accounts and the impact is shown in the Group Accounts.